clarklindev/microservices-stephengrider-with-node-and-react/README.md

 export enum OrderStatus {
   // when the order has been created, but the ticket it is trying to order has not been reserved, note: race conditions..
   Created = 'created',

   // the ticket the order is trying to reserve has already been reserved,
   // or when the user has cancelled the order
   // or the order expires before payment
   Cancelled = 'cancelled',

   //the order has successfully reserved the ticket AwaitingPayment = 'awaiting:payment',

-  //the order has reserved the ticket and the user has provided payment successfully Complete = 'complete'
+  //the order has reserved the ticket and the user has provided payment successfully Complete = 'complete',
 }
 ```

 - update the common module

   - TROUBLESHOOT
     - note: when you try update the common module and you run `pnpm run pub`, you have to be logged in [npm.js](https://www.npmjs.com/)
     - otherwise it wont push up the update to npm, but your repo will be updated on github then you have to call commands individually